 - View Upcoming Course Sessions on Calendar

-While RHA offers classes both ONSITE* and ONLINE, we are proud to offer our members access to our ONDEMAND learning experience, powered by Litmos.
+While RHA offers live classes ONLINE, we are proud to offer our members access to our ONDEMAND learning experience, powered by Litmos.
 Litmos, a popular learning management platform, is used by companies and organizations around the world to provide professional training and development to millions.